Skip to main content

 The Joint Principal Investigators of this project are Michelle Cornes (NIHR Policy Research Unit in Health and Social Care Workforce at King's) and Michela Tinelli (LSE).

-In the photo above: members of the research team at the first project meeting, 21 October 2021, at the Virginia Woolf Building, King's College London.
+In the photo below: members of the research team at the first project meeting, 21 October 2021, at the Virginia Woolf Building, King's College London.
 From left: Michela Tinelli, Jo Coombes, Michelle Cornes, Lizzie Biswell, Stan Burridge.

 Aims